Owen Carron: Arrests in the United States and later life

 Carron, along with Danny Morrison, was arrested on 21 January 1982 whilst attempting to enter the United States illegally from Canada by car.
 Two Canadian supporters also faced charges for trying to smuggle the men in.
-Carron was deported, and later both men were convicted on a charge of making false and fictitious statements to American immigration officials.
+After spending a week in a federal jail, he was deported, and later both men were convicted on a charge of making false and fictitious statements to American immigration officials.

 In 1986, an AK47 rifle was found in a car in which Carron was travelling.
 He was charged, but granted bail to contest the 1986 Fermanagh and South Tyrone by-election.
 He lost the election, skipped bail and moved to County Leitrim in the Republic of Ireland.
 He was arrested in 1988 in the Republic, and held in custody for two-and-a-half years while extradition procedures initiated by the British government took place.
 These procedures were unsuccessful when it was found by the Irish Supreme Court that possession of an automatic rifle constituted a 'political offence', thus prohibiting his extradition under Irish law.
 Following Carron's release he worked as a builder before returning to teaching in 1995, and later became the principal of the national school in Carrigallen.

 In 2002, his name was reported as having been submitted to the British government by Sinn Féin on a list of IRA members to be granted amnesties.

 He was director of elections for Councillor Martin Kenny, the Sinn Féin candidate in the Roscommon–South Leitrim constituency during the 2007 Irish general election.